honeycombio/opencensus-exporter/README.md

 ## Honeycomb and OpenCensus

 This exporter provides OpenCensus trace exporter support for [Honeycomb](www.honeycomb.io).
 The [examples folder](https://github.com/honeycombio/opencensus-exporter/tree/master/example) provides a simple usage example.

+## Get in touch

+This exporter is still young, so please reach out to [support@honeycomb.io](mailto:support@honeycomb.io) or ping us with the chat bubble on [our website](https://www.honeycomb.io) for assistance.
+We welcome [bug reports](https://github.com/honeycombio/opencensus-exporter/issues).